tayganr/lakehouse/modules/module01a.md

 <div align="right"><a href="#module-01a---incremental-copy-to-raw-using-change-data-capture">↥ back to top</a></div>

 ## 8. Rerun Pipeline to Copy Additional Data

+Using the `start_time` and `end_time` values from the previous step, we will rerun our pipeline and confirm that the changes have been copied to the Azure Data Lake Gen2 Storage Account.

 1. Open Azure Synapse Analytics workspace
 2. Navigate to the **Integration** hub